Preston Pardus

 Preston Joseph Pardus (born February 15, 1997) is an American professional racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 50 Chevrolet Camaro SS for Pardus Racing Inc..
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 50 Chevrolet Camaro SS for Pardus Racing Inc., and the No. 92 Chevrolet Camaro SS for DGM Racing with Jesse Iwuji Motorsports.
 He also competes in the Sports Car Club of America.
 Pardus won the Spec Miata class at the 2017 SCCA National Championship Runoffs and claimed the 2020 Super Sweep in the Spec Miata division.
 He is the son of former NASCAR driver Dan Pardus.

 Racing career

 Racing Spec Miatas, Pardus won the 2017 SCCA National Championship Runoffs on a last-lap pass.
 Pardus was also selected by Mazda Motorsports as a finalist to compete at the Mazda Road to 24 Shootout in late 2017.
 In 2019, Pardus started the Super Tour off with a win at Sebring International Raceway in January, competing in the Central Florida region of the SCCA.
 He went on to win the SCCA Majors Southeast Conference Championship that year, topping a series with over 150 entrants.